 In recent years, Peru has experienced social unrest in geographic areas that contribute to the country's mining industry.
 Mining is an important sector of the Peruvian economy, representing approximately 55.1% of the country's exports and 18% of its tax revenues; according to the Banco Central de Reserva del Perú (BCRP) or the Peruvian Central Bank.
 However, while recent governments have concentrated on increasing the revenues and profitability of the mining industry, there has been less focus on improving the social and economic conditions of local communities affected by the industry, which has increased political tension.
 The most recent manifestation of this tension can be seen in social conflict around Conga, a gold-copper project located in northern Peru.
 The project, which included investments of approximately US\$4.5 billion, initially failed to launch because of social protests led by residents concerned about its potential impact on the local water supply.
 In December 2011, the Peruvian government declared a state of emergency in the area, which lasted for approximately 10 days, and afterwards requested a new environmental impact study from independent consultants.
 The results of the study were delivered on April 16, 2012, and the Peruvian government has established a series of new conditions to improve the project that the mining company would be required to accept to continue with the project.
 Nevertheless, even without this project, copper production in Peru could double between 2012 and 2017.
 Another copper mine project, Toromocho, began in the fourth quarter of 2013.
-Three other projects is expected to be below the median costs for mining projects in copper industry, so the planned mining projects may continue development despite the decline in prices.
-A possible cancellation of any major projects may have an impact on foreign investment decision and plans, which in turn could negatively affect Peru's GDP and the growth of the Peruvian financial system.
+Three other projects in Cerro Verde, Constancia, and Las Bambas are expected to begin operations within four years.
+Although copper prices have declined recently, the cost of these projects is expected to be below the median costs for mining projects in copper industry, so the planned mining projects may continue development despite the decline in prices.
+A possible cancellation of any major projects may have an impact on foreign inve